ibm-cloud-docs/account/hipaa-supported.md

 * Indicates to {{site.data.keyword.IBM_notm}} that your account stores protected health information (PHI)
 * Digitally accepts the {{site.data.keyword.IBM_notm}} Business Associate Addendum (BAA) for covered entities

 Enable this setting only if you or your company is a covered entity as defined by HIPAA.
-If you or your company is a business associate of a covered entity, [contact {{site.data.keyword.Bluemix_notm}} Sales](https://www.ibm.com/account/reg/us-en/signup?formid=MAIL-publiccloud){: external} to accept the applicable BAA.
+If you or your company is a business associate of a covered entity, [contact {{site.data.keyword.cloud_notm}} Sales](https://www.ibm.com/account/reg/us-en/signup?formid=MAIL-publiccloud){: external} to accept the applicable BAA.
 For more information about HIPAA definitions of covered entities and business associates, see the [US Department of Health & Human Services](https://www.hhs.gov/hipaa/for-professionals/covered-entities/index.html){: external} website.
 {: important}

-Accounts that enable the HIPAA Supported setting still have access to the full catalog of services. {{site.data.keyword.Bluemix_notm}} services typically offer multiple plans.
+Accounts that enable the HIPAA Supported setting still have access to the full catalog of services. {{site.data.keyword.cloud_notm}} services typically offer multiple plans.
 The HIPAA Enabled label on a service can apply to all available plans or be limited to specific plans or configurations.
 You as the client are solely responsible for limiting PHI to HIPAA Enabled product plans and architecting in accordance with HIPAA and HITECH.

 1. In the {{site.data.keyword.cloud_notm}} console, go to **Manage** > **Account**, and select **Account setting** in the console.
 2. For the HIPAA Supported option, click **On**.